Reading, Vocabulary and Grammar for this Lesson

 - Chapter 1: Mrs Whatsit

-- Pay attention to any words or phrases that you don't understand and write them in your journal.
+- Pay attention to any words or phrases you don't understand and write them in your journal.
 Look up the meanings of these words.

 Spelling and Grammar: